cdjq/DFRobot_RGBButton/README.md

 # DFRobot_RGBButton
 * [中文版](./README_CN.md)

-This RGB LED button can be set to different colors via I2C.
+This RGB LED button module can be set to different colors via I2C.
 And the button status can be obtained via either I2C or the interrupt pin.
 The address DIP switch allows cascading multiple buttons.

 ![产品实物图](./resources/images/RGBButton.png)